A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Conclusion

 \section{Conclusion}

-We have proposed a control architecture for frequency and voltage control with good scalability properties.
-At slower timescales\kl{,} it \ic{allows} to incorporate a secondary control policy which is provably stable in the presence of line conductances.
-At faster \kl{timescales,} the passivity properties it offers \yo{were} numerically investigated and \yo{were} found to be satisfied for a wide range of parameters in various benchmark examples.
-The voltage control scheme has a double loop structure that uses the DC voltage in the feedback control policy to improve \kl{the} performance.
-The frequency control policy employs the inverter output current and angle to provide an improved angle droop policy.
-Simulations \ic{with} advanced inverter \ic{models} showed that the \ic{control scheme proposed offers} good transient \ic{performance} and scalability.
+\yo{We have proposed a control architecture for frequency and voltage control which is scalable via a passivity property, allows current limitation via an inner loop, and leads naturally to a distributed secondary controller which achieves \ryo{active} power sharing.
+The frequency controller employs the inverter output current and angle to provide an angle droop-like policy which improves its stability properties and incorporates \ir{a secondary} control policy for which we provide an analytical stability result which takes line conductances into account.
+The distinctive feature of the voltage control scheme is that it has a double loop structure that uses the DC voltage in the feedback control policy to implement a power-balancing strategy to improve performance.
+Using passivity analysis, the stability of the frequency and voltage control was guaranteed at faster timescales.
+Simulations with detailed inverter models showed that the control scheme proposed offers good transient performance and scalability.}

 \appendices